Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-3.md

 ## 24-10.
 Finishing up the Producer code
 ## 25-11.
 Creating and running the consumer ordering a pizza
 ## 26-12.
 Finishing up our ProducerConsumer project
+We didn't use wait group or sync.mutex, but you can solve this using them.